stollander33/docs/docs/users/user_guide.md

 ### Stacks

-In every project there is a set configurations that you would like to use to switch one from another quickly.
-Even if not the case there should be at least two modes:
+In every project there is a set configurations that you would like to use to switch.
+Even if not the case, there should be at least two modes:

-1. `development` for working locally (verbose logs, auto reload and no reverse proxy)
+1. `development` for local development (verbose logs, auto reload and no reverse proxy)
-2. `production` for deploying the same code in production (less logs, `uwsgi` and a reverse proxy, all set to use `SSL` for free with Letsencrypt).
+2. `production` for deploying  the project in production (less logs, `gunicorn` and a reverse proxy, all set to use `SSL` for free with Letsencrypt).

-Stacks are just implemented with a `YAML` file following the usual `compose` conventions.
+Stacks are just implemented with a `YAML` file following the `compose` syntax.
 You can create as many custom stacks as you need.

 The final configuration you will use in every RAPyDo command is based on: